djfm/prestashop-selenium/README.md

 #Warning

 This will do dangerous things without asking for permission.
-Use with caution and on development machine :)
+Use with caution and on a development machine :)

 #Prerequisite